Who is the next resident artist?

 What is the artist residency program?

-In 2010, the museum launched its artist residency program, which brings an Indigenous Australian artist to the University of Virginia to share their artwork in an exhibition and other programs.
-Australia Council for the Arts partnered with us on this program beginning in 2013 and continues their support today.
-Artists visit Charlottesville between September-November each autumn and between February-April each spring.
+In 2011, the museum launched its artist residency program, which brings an Indigenous Australian artist to the University of Virginia to share their artwork in an exhibition and other programs.
+Creative Australia (formerly Australia Council for the Arts) partnered with us on this program beginning in 2013 and continues their support today.
+Artists typically visit Charlottesville between September-November each autumn and between February-April each spring.
 The length of each residency varies from ten days to six weeks.

 Why does the museum have an artist residency program?